 This is a not-for-profit organisation that aims to provide information and support about live-in care.
 Their website provides a lot of information about the pros and cons of live-in care as well as how to go about getting it.
 They have an interactive map that shows the providers of live-in care all across the UK, so you can find a provider near you.

-I hope you find the above websites helpful in trying to find a carer.
-Personally I think they can potentially be a very useful tool.
+I hope the above websites will help you to find local carers.
+Personally, I think they can be a very useful tool.
 However, I noticed that some of them didn’t list many carers in my local area, possibly because there were a limited number of people using them.
-So, obviously it would be a lot better if as many carers and service users joined the sites as possible.
+So, obviously, it would be a lot better if as many carers and service users joined the sites as possible.
 So please share this post so that we can help raise awareness of these websites, as I’m not sure how many carers or service users are aware that they exist.
 I hope that they will help to make the process of finding a carer a little easier.